eliasjames/writing/MusicAndProgramming-BeautifulWaste.md

-The most important part of beautiful code, formatting, adds no measurable value.
+The most important part of beautiful code, formatting, adds no features or performance benefits.\*

 Just like a poem, programmers use whitespace to give code shape.
 Spaces, tabs and returns get used to shift code horizontally and vertically.